Who is the greatest scorer of golazos in the history of the Premier League?

 There’s a reason he was referred to as ‘Le God’ down on the south coast, and it had nothing to do with an oath of celibacy.
 Although his ability on the ball was pure sex at times, his mercurial nature and maverick spirit were at odds with the established school of thought among many of English football’s gatekeepers.

-His own manager had benched him for the previous five games leading up to that fixture against the Magpies in 1993, citing the midfielder’s poor work rate as his reasoning.
+His manager had benched him for the previous five games leading up to that fixture against the Magpies in 1993, citing the midfielder’s poor work rate as his reasoning.
 Branfoot was gone by January, while Le Tissier went on to become a club icon.

 Patrik Berger